 Originally the BirdLog app, Cornell took it over, revamped it, and made it their own.
 The key for Cornell and the eBird project was to have a single, free and global data entry app for eBird.

 If you use the web version of eBird, this app is a must.
 I use it a lot for eBird checklist entry — they have made it a lot more internet friendly, and are working on many nice new features, like linking to your individual eBird account and so forth.
-There are a number of checklist input related functions — including using recent locations, picking a hotspot from a map (you need to be online for that to work), creating your own personal location, and picking a nearby hotspot or searching for one by city or place.
+There are a number of checklist-input functions — including using recent locations, picking a hotspot from a map (you need to be online for that to work), creating your own personal location, and picking a nearby hotspot or searching for one by city or place.
 You can create a checklist for offline use, but you have to have created a checklist beforehand when online for this to work properly, and setting up future checklists (for trips where you’re birding beyond the reach of cell service) is also little clunky.
 But overall, if you keep a list, and use eBird (if not, why not?), then get this app.
 It’s a no-brainer.

 iBird Pro & Ultimate